kubernetes-sigs/jobset/README.md

 JobSet is a Kubernetes-native API for managing a group of [k8s Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) as a unit.
 It aims to offer a unified API for deploying HPC (e.g., MPI) and AI/ML training workloads (PyTorch, Jax, Tensorflow etc.) on Kubernetes.

+Take a look at the [concepts](/docs/concepts/README.md) page for a brief description of how to use JobSet.

 ## Installation